Supporting members affected by wildfires

-The summer wildfires that have spread across British Columbia have been devastating for so many in our province.
-Pacific Blue Cross members who have been impacted by the current wildfire crisis across the province can be assured that we stand with them during this difficult time.
+Summer wildfires in British Columbia and the Yukon can lead to disruptions in access to health care.
+Pacific Blue Cross members who have been impacted by wildfires can be assured that we stand with them during this difficult time.

 Group Benefits